 OTA (Over The Air) firmware updates are delivered via ethernet or Wi-fi network.
 Connect the printer to the internet as described in the chapter 4.4 Network connection.
-Go to Settings - Advanced Settings - Firmware Update to initiate the update.
-The printer will check for a new firmware and when an update is detected, you will receive an on-screen prompt asking you to confirm the installation.
+If a new firmware is released, the printer will display a notification.